 I took a picture to show my mom.
 Then she said to me, you forgot to add purple and yellow sweet potatoes, and banana.
 Then, I turn around on my fruit bowl there is a banana.
 So, I cut up and add in as seen on the picture above.

 Glad, that I tried my hands at it.
 The more I practice the more better it get.
-Never loose hope is my encouraging words to all who has no experience or no handed down recipe.
+Never lose hope is my encouraging words to all who has no experience or no handed down recipe.
 Search the google, pick the one you like and try it.

 I prefer mine creamier than my mom.
 This is a satisfying Chinese and my one and only one ever Chinese dessert that I have mastered well after 5 times and the 6 times I am in heaven; except I forgot to add banana.
 Hahaha!!!
 Learn and relearnt.
 Oh, you can search for it on google there are plenty recipes to choose from.
 Perhaps try mine from scratch.
 Let’s cook.
 Enjoy!!!!

 150 g sago

 1 small sweet potato, cut to bite size

 1 – 1 1/2 L water